WE FIGHT FOR

-The offense of DUI which causes serious physical harm to another can result in life-altering consequences for you.
-The felony offense of aggravated vehicular assault occurs when an alcohol or drug impaired person is involved in an auto accident which results in someone (other than the alleged impaired driver) being seriously injured.
+The offense of DUI which results in serious physical harm can result in life-altering consequences for you.
+The felony offense of aggravated vehicular assault occurs when an alcohol or drug-impaired person is involved in an auto accident which results in someone (other than the alleged impaired driver) being seriously injured.

-The offense consists of three factual elements which must be proven beyond a reasonable doubt:
+The offense consists of three factual elements that must be proven beyond a reasonable doubt:

 - The defendant was driving or was in actual physical control of a vehicle;